make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [MaximeNagel](https://github.com/MaximeNagel) for assisting with support for ZG-205W mmWave presence sensors.
 - [Ilyapempel](https://github.com/Ilyapempel) for assisting with support for Momland/Loycco sound machine nightlights, and Kojima motion sensor RGBCW nightlight.
 - [tatopotatov](https://github.com/tatopotatov) for assisting with support for Royal Sovereign mini split air conditioners.
+- [whit-tj](https://github.com/whit-tj) for contributing support for Carro ceiling fan with warm and cool lights.